This accessibility statement applies to all websites under the www.bfwh.nhs.uk domain. This includes:

 Preparation of this accessibility statement

-This statement was prepared on 12th October 2021.
-It was last reviewed on 12th October 2021.
+This statement was prepared on 11 July 2023 and last reviewed on 26 July 2023.

-We then used these reports to look at what the key issues are with the pages and to plan to go through each page within each site, analyse the page using the same tools and to make the required changes where possible.
 We use WordPress as the content management system for our sites, which means that some of the content on the pages is not editable / able to be corrected easily.